 5 May 2021

-This bill would give people a legal right to clean air and require the government to achieve and maintain clean air in England and Wales.
-It would involve Public Health England in setting and reviewing air pollutants and limits, strengthen the powers of several public bodies to tackle air pollution, establish a Citizens’ Commission for Clean Air with powers to take legal action, and require authorities to apply environmental principles when carrying out their duties and existing clean air laws.
+This House of Lords bill would create a legal right to clean air and require the government to achieve and maintain clean air in England and Wales.
+It would involve Public Health England in setting and reviewing pollutants and their limits, widen the powers of key national and local bodies to tackle air pollution, and establish a Citizens’ Commission for Clean Air to help enforce the rules, while mandating authorities to apply environmental principles in carrying out their duties.

 Generated 21 February 2026